-Submission was closed on April 22.
-The winners will be announced in June.
+Submission time was to the end of April.
+The winners will be announced by mid-June.

 – David Malin (Widely considered the most distinguished night sky photographer in the world; TWAN member and consultant)

 – Jim Richardson (National Geographic photojournalist for about 30 years, recognized for his exploration of environmental issues and advocacy for the night sky)